smartnic/sigcomm21_artifact/README.md

 > BPF_ST_MEM(BPF_W, BPF_REG_10, -4, 0),
 ```

-Comment:
+K2 has discovered an optimization using the instruction
 ```
 BPF_ST_MEM(BPF_W, BPF_REG_10, -4, 0),  // *(u32 *)(r10 - 4) = 0
 ```
-K2 reduces 4 intructions to 1 instruction by directly storing an immediate number on the stack and removing redundant instructions.
+K2 reduces 4 instructions to 1 instruction by directly storing an immediate number on the stack and removing the redundant instructions.

 ---

 #### 2.2 K2 language (optional)

-K2 supports taking a program written in the K2 language and outputting an optimized program in the
-K2 language.
-The K2 language is a self-defined instruction set developed by us.
-Each instruction
-contains an opcode and one or multiple operands.
-For more details, you could have a look at `interpret`
-function in the source code (dependencies/superopt/src/isa/ebpf/inst.cc).
+This subsection discusses the same process as 2.1 (making a change to the input program and observing different outputs), with the main difference that the program is encoded in the K2 macro language.
+The language is mainly used inside our compiler for ease of development and is not something that regular BPF developers use as a surface language.
+K2 opcodes have a one-to-one correspondence with the set of BPF assembly opcodes.
+You could look at the source code of our BPF interpreter (in dependencies/superopt/src/isa/ebpf/inst.cc in the container) for more details.

 ##### Run
 Estimated runtime: 25 seconds.